tfabris/BlueGigaEmpeg/README.txt

 The firmware upgrade is done with a USB-A-to-micro-USB cable.
 You must supply the cable yourself, since none are supplied with the BetzTechnik board.
-You probably already have a few of these kicking around.
+You probably already have a few of these cables kicking around.

 Steps: